look997/let-svelte-signals/README.md

 ## Summary

 I am afraid that there is no option to withdraw from the run.
 That there is no way to preserve the power of let $:.
-Rich's authoritarianism is too strong, the marketing around Svelte 5 was too much.
+Rich's authority is too strong, the marketing around Svelte 5 was too much.
 That being said, I write this blog post in hopelessness.
 I don't believe anything can be done yet, even though Svelte 5 doesn't really even exist yet.

 I don't want to lose SvelteKit, I don't want to lose Svelte, I don't want to use another framework.